AltPhilipp/Basel1_SportsCarRental/README.md

 > 🚧: Briefly describe your technology stack, which apps were used and for what.

 ### Backend Technology
-> 🚧: It is suggested to clone this repository, but you are free to start from fresh with a Spring Initializr.
-If so, describe if there are any changes to the PizzaRP e.g., different dependencies, versions & etc...
-Please, also describe how your database is set up.
-If you want a persistent or in-memory H2 database check [link](https://github.com/FHNW-INT/Pizzeria_Reference_Project/blob/main/pizza/src/main/resources/application.properties).
-If you have placeholder data to initialize at the app, you may use a variation of the method **initPlaceholderData()** available at [link](https://github.com/FHNW-INT/Pizzeria_Reference_Project/blob/main/pizza/src/main/java/ch/fhnw/pizza/PizzaApplication.java).

 This Web application is relying on [Spring Boot](https://projects.spring.io/spring-boot) and the following dependencies:

 - [Spring Boot](https://projects.spring.io/spring-boot)